 If you have ever dreamed of or planned a gap year or round the world adventure, you can’t have failed to miss the mass marketing campaigns of the wildlife tourism industry.
 Look at any glossy brochure, website or even some travel blogs and you will be bombarded with images of wild animals, majestic creatures photographed in natural surroundings with grinning tourists looking on in awe.

-This is an extensive travel industry campaign, one that seeps into every part of the gap year marketing plan, one that shamelessly taps into the love and fascination people have for wild animals, and that very human desire to be up close and personal with something they are in awe of.
+This is an extensive travel industry trope, a campaign designed with the sole reason to sell tours and make money, one that seeps into every part of the gap year marketing plan, one that shamelessly taps into the love and fascination people have for wild animals, and that very human desire to be up close and personal with something they are in awe of.

 They are selling the dream of a once in a lifetime chance to get up close and personal with a wild animal, to volunteer with and help save an elephant or a lion, to stroke a tiger, to cuddle a giant panda.